 The easiest solution is to treat this e-commerce business as a secondary income stream and build up an offshore nest egg.
 However, if this were indeed your primary income, then you would need to repatriate funds at some stage.
 This 'drawn' income would be taxable in your home country (and you would need to have proper paperwork to justify this income) - leaving undistributed profits to accumulate offshore.

 For instance, let’s say that you are selling a magazine.
 The company publishing this magazine would be the IBC and all the accompanying business arrangements already discussed would be in place.
 You may be contracted as the editor of this magazine and, therefore, receive remuneration accordingly.
 That income would be taxable in your home country, but would not represent the full profit picture of the company as a whole.
 The balance of your profit would be retained offshore.

 TurnKey e-Commerce Solutions from Offshore-Protection.com

 Offshore-Protection.com can assist you in all the steps to set up an e-commerce business, based virtually or physically in Panama.
 We would always recommend a direct bank merchant processing relationship, whenever possible, and Panama has some banks that specialise in e-commerce merchant accounts.
 Your credit card transactions are deposited into a regular bank account that is also opened in the same bank.

 We also work with several clearinghouse credit card processors that will work with almost any type of business, including start-ups (with the exception of pornography).
 They will wire payments into any bank account you designate and they have no problems with 'virtual' offshore e-commerce businesses without a physical commercial location.
 Once your structures have been set up we can assist you with the setting up of a bank account to receive payments from the credit card processor.

-If you are ready to start an international e-commerce business or are ready to transform an already existing one into an internationally based one, click the button below and get started.
+If you are ready to start an international e-commerce business or are ready to transform an already existing one into an internationally based one, lets get started.